Configuring User Authentication to Event Broker Services

 Follow Continuation References

-Enables the following of continuation references returned by the contacted LDAP server.
+Enables following continuation references returned by the contacted LDAP server.
 When this option is enabled, if an LDAP search does not fully end on the contacted server, the search for relevant entries may continue on up to ten other servers it references.

 Timeout (Seconds)